hashgraph/hedera-hcs-sxc-java/README.md

 *Note 1: Version numbers may change over time.*

-*Note 2: Class loading should happen from the class path if the correct jar is found, it may therefore not be absolutely necessary to declare dependencies here since loading of a class matching the appropriate interface (`MirrorSubscriptionInterface` or `SxcMessagePersistence`) will happen dynamically when the application starts.*
+*Note 2: Class loading should happen from the class path if the correct jar is found, it may therefore not be absolutely necessary to declare dependencies here since loading of a class matching the appropriate interface (`MirrorSubscriptionInterface` or `SxcPersistence`) will happen dynamically when the application starts.*

 ## Configuration files